NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 point2dem
 ---------

-The ``point2dem`` program produces a GeoTIFF terrain model and/or an orthographic image from a set of point clouds.
-The clouds can be created by the ``stereo`` command, or be in LAS or CSV format.
+The ``point2dem`` program produces a digital elevation model (DEM) in GeoTIFF format and/or an orthographic image from a set of point clouds.
+The clouds can be created by the ``parallel_stereo`` command (:numref:`parallel_stereo`), or be in LAS or CSV format.

 Example::

-    point2dem output-prefix-PC.tif -o stereo/filename \
-        --nodata-value -10000 -n

-This produces a digital elevation model.
-The program will infer the spheroid (datum) and the projection to use from the input images, if that information is present.
-Otherwise these can be set with ``-r`` and ``--t_srs``.

-Here, pixels with no data will be set to a value of -10000.
-Unless the input images have projection information, the resulting DEM will be saved in a simple cylindrical map-projection.
-The DEM is stored by default as a one channel, 32-bit floating point GeoTIFF file.

-The ``-n`` option creates an 8-bit, normalized version of the DEM that can be easily loaded into a standard image viewing application for debugging.
+    point2dem run/run-PC.tif

+This creates ``run/run-DEM.tif``, which is a GeoTIFF file, with each 32-bit floating point pixel value being the height above the datum (ellipsoid).
+The datum is saved in the geoheader and can be seen with ``gdalinfo`` (:numref:`gdal_tools`).

+ASP normally auto-guesses the datum, otherwise the option ``-r`` can be used.
+If desired to change the output projection or the output no-data value (which can also be inspected with ``gdalinfo``), use the options ``--t_srs`` and ``--nodata-value``.

 Another example::

-    point2dem output-prefix-PC.tif -o stereo/filename -r moon \
+    point2dem run/run-PC.tif -r moon --errorimage \
-        --orthoimage output-prefix-L.tif
+        --orthoimage run/run-L.tif

-This command takes the left input image and orthographically projects it onto the 3D terrain produced by the Stereo Pipeline.
-The resulting ``-DRG.tif`` file will be saved as a GeoTIFF image with the same geoheader as the DEM.
+This produced the DEM, and also takes the left input image and orthographically projects it onto the DEM.
+The resulting ``run/run-DRG.tif`` file will be saved as a GeoTIFF image with the same geoheader as the DEM.

+In addition, the file ``run/run-IntersectionErr.tif`` is created, based on the 4th band of the ``PC.tif`` file, having the gridded version of the closest distance between the pair of rays intersecting at each point in the cloud.

 Here we have explicitly specified the spheroid (``-r moon``), rather than have it inferred automatically.
 The Moon spheroid will have a radius of 1737.4 km.

 In the following example the point cloud is very close to the South Pole of the Moon, and for that reason we use the stereographic projection::

-     point2dem --stereographic --proj-lon 0 --proj-lat -90 output-prefix-PC.tif
+     point2dem --stereographic --proj-lon 0 --proj-lat -90 \
+       run/run-PC.tif

 Multiple point clouds can be passed as inputs, to be combined into a single DEM.
-If it is desired to use the ``--orthoimage`` option as above, the clouds need to be specified first, followed by the ``L.tif`` images.
 Here is an example, which combines together LAS and CSV point clouds together with an output file from ``stereo``::

-     point2dem in1.las in2.csv output-prefix-PC.tif -o combined \
+     point2dem in1.las in2.csv run/run-PC.tif -o combined \
        --dem-spacing 0.001 --nodata-value -32768

+If it is desired to use the ``--orthoimage`` option with multiple clouds, the clouds need to be specified first, followed by the ``L.tif`` images.

 .. _molacmp: